lugovalexa/Projects-CV/README.md

 Define factors of public transport use frequency by working inhabitants of Grenoble.
 Conduct literature review, descriptive, statistical and econometric (model of logit) analysis.

+**9. Projet "TS-MARS marketing"**

+Task:
+Create a user-friendly code to analyze synergistic and antagonistic effects of different marketing campaigns on sales.
+Include data pre-processing, statistical tests.
+Use MARS-TS model and compare its performance to alternative methods.
+Build visualizations for synergy.

 **Thank you for your interest !**